 - Short-form identification

 AP style isn’t keen on using state abbreviations in titles, so spell them out.

 It wouldn’t be AP style without an exception or two!
 There are eight states that should never be abbreviated in text or datelines.
 Those are Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah.

 A great way to remember this exception is to realize that Alaska and Hawaii are not in the contiguous United States, and the other exempted states contain five letters or fewer in their names.
-To be very, very clear, here are the AP state abbreviations for the states listed above:
+To be very, very clear, here are the AP state abbreviations (or lack thereof) for the states listed above: